cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/README.md

   - `env_variables_list` (array of single-key objects): persisted via `write-env.sh`
 - `running_experiments.on_fe`
   - `to_do_parameters_list_path` (string): relative to `experiments-runner/params/`
-    by default; accept an absolute path if the file lives elsewhere (one params line per experiment)
+    by default; accepts an absolute path if the file lives elsewhere (one params line per experiment).
+The controller appends selected lines to a sibling `done.txt` and removes them again if a phase fails.
 - `running_experiments.on_machine`
   - `execute_command` (string): command to prefix to each params line
   - `full_path_to_executable` (string): absolute working directory or binary path